kadavilrahul/browser-use-shell/README.md

 - New tasks can be executed after current one is completed on already open brower

 ## System Requirements
+- Linux system with GUI (GUI is needed only to access browser)

-- Tested on OS:
+## Tested on OS:
 -  Ubuntu 24.04 LTS
 -  Garuda Linux (Rolling)
-- Python: 3.12
-- Playwright: Latest
-- Desktop with GUI

-Note:
+## Note:
-1. This code may work well with other Linux distros also.
+- This code may work well with other Linux distros also.
 Use any IDE with AI support to modify code as per your use.
-2. If you are working on a remote headless machine then you will need a GUI and remote desktop connection to access browser.
+- If you are working on a remote headless machine then you will need a GUI and remote desktop connection to access browser.
 You can install Chrome remote desktop on a remote Ubuntu machine using this repo https://github.com/kadavilrahul/chrome_remote_desktop

 ## Configured AI Models
 At least one API key required: